Closures & Hours Changes

 The course of low back pain depends both on its cause and on how well you treat your back.

-Long-lasting (chronic) pain not only makes you tired, irritable, and less productive and less active but also can trigger other problems.
-If your back pain causes you to use your body in different ways (for example, to limp or to sit differently), pain can develop in other areas of the body.
-Pain can also cause biochemical changes in your body that tend to keep the pain going.
+Chronic back pain is pain that has lasted longer than 3 months.
+This kind of back pain not only wears you down, but it also can trigger other problems.
+If your back pain causes you to use your body in different ways (for example, to limp or to sit differently), pain can develop in other areas of your body.
+Pain can also cause changes in your body that tend to keep the pain going.

 or other emergency services immediately if: